Synthird/synthird/README.md

 ## Hey there!
 I'm Synthird! 👋

-- ⚡ Fun fact: You are reading this in the present moment! 🕘
+- ⚡ Fun fact: You are reading this in the present! 🕘

 ## Skills